Winter Stillness & the Body’s Deep Intelligence

 When Kidney yin is nourished, the body feels steadier, quieter, and more internally supported.
 When it’s depleted, we see dryness, anxiety, insomnia, premature aging, and a sense of being constantly “on edge.”

-Winter is an invitation to stop leaking energy and begin to refill our reserves for more active seasons ahead.
+Winter invites us to stop leaking energy and begin refilling our reserves for the more active seasons ahead.

 Simple Winter Water Rituals That Support Yin